Talking to children and teenagers

 Children may also want to do something positive to help you.
 Perhaps you could start a new activity together, such as walking or another type of exercise.

 Although it can be hard for them to cope with Parkinson’s, children are incredibly adaptable and, with the right support, they may surprise you with how well they can adjust.
 It may be one of those things in life that helps them become more responsible, independent, patient, mature, open and aware.

 - Does it hurt?

 - Will you still be able to take me to football/music/drama/ballet/etc?

-Remember, every family is unique and you will find your own way of living with Parkinson’s.
-If you have any concerns about talking to your children about Parkinson’s, call the Parkinson's UK helpline on 0808 800 0303.
+Remember, every family is unique and you’ll find your own way of living with Parkinson’s.
+If you have any concerns about talking to your children about Parkinson’s, call our helpline or speak to your Parkinson’s local adviser.

 Download this information

 We know lots of people would rather have something in their hands to read rather than look at a screen, so you can order printed copies of our information by post, phone or email.

 We've created information specifically for teenagers who have had a relative diagnosed with Parkinson's.
 It should help them to understand a little about Parkinson's and how it might affect their family.